A project of Albatross Conservation Collaborative in conjunction with the partners and sponsors detailed below.

 Click on an animal's name for maps and more information.

-The Cordell Bank National Marine Sanctuary is providing in-kind support to conduct the tagging cruises, and is collaborating in the outreach and education components of this project.
+NOAA's Cordell Bank National Marine Sanctuary is providing in-kind support to conduct the tagging cruises, and is collaborating in the outreach and education components of this project.

 The National Fish and Wildlife Foundation is funding the first two seasons (2004 - 2005) of this multi-year project.